Image:Shadowplay by barnabywasson

 A 2010 UK survey of primary school teachers found as many as half of them were teaching children who had never been read a bedtime story.

-- Jim Trelease recommends "the three Bs" - book ownership, bookshelves and a bedside lamp, with bedtime pushed out in favour of quiet reading time
+- Jim Trelease recommends "the three Bs" - book ownership, bookshelves and a bedside lamp, with bedtime pushed out in favour of quiet reading time.

 - Bedtime stories can include an ongoing serial for older children, as well as shorter stories of all kinds for young or old.

-- One school asked their parents "Would you like your child to have this year 50 free hours of quality one-on-one tutoring guaranteed to improve their academic progress ?
-Yes ?
+- One school asked their parents "Would you like your child to have this year 50 free hours of quality one-on-one tutoring guaranteed to improve their academic progress?
+Yes?
 Well, 10 minutes reading each night at bedtime with your child is an hour a week, 50 hours a year…”

-Successful partnerships require an understanding of the challenges and barriers some families face.
 Communicate regularly with families and emphasise the importance of keeping reading at home fun and relaxing.
 Include helpful, practical suggestions and resources to implement them.

 Here are some practical ideas schools have used successfully to communicate with parents:

-- Holding informal conversations and meetings
+- Hold informal conversations and meetings